dimaxweb/restaraunt-management-system/README.md

 ### System Requirements

-We will focus on the following set of requirements while designing the Restaurant Management System:
+We will focus on the following business goals and  set of requirements while designing the Restaurant Management System:

+Business goals :
+1. Restraunt system should serve orders as fast as possible , customer should wait minimal amount of time.
+2. The System should be flexible for change without need for changing the core functionality.
+   So in future if business owner will want to change menu , kitchen type , billing  - will be able to do it without changing the core.

+Requirements

 1. The restaurant will have different branches.
 2. Each restaurant branch will have a menu.